SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 14, 2024]</h1>

 > What's New?: "NPC Rotation when interacting with player"
 - The NPC will rotate based on the character's Position
+- Smoothen the NPC rotation